Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Selection of signal events

 \begin{itemize} \item[(1)] We compare a pair in which $\gamma_a$ is from a true ALP signal and $\gamma_b$ is from the ROE in a signal event, against a pair from the same $\piz$ decay in a background event; \item[(2)] We compare a pair in which $\gamma_a$ is from a true ALP signal and $\gamma_b$ is from the ROE in a signal event, against a pair where $\gamma_a$ and $\gamma_b$ are from different processes in a background event; \item[(3)] We compare a pair in which both $\gamma_a$ and $\gamma_b$ come from different processes in a background event, against a pair where both photons come from the same particle decay, such as a $\piz$, also in a background event. \end{itemize} The tests are carried out with BDTs trained with multiple variables from Monte Carlo simulated events such as the ratio of energies $E_9$ and $E_{25}$ in the inner $3\times3$ and $5\times5$ crystals around the central crystal ($E_9/E_{25}$), the energy of the most energetic crystal in the ECL cluster, the sum of weights of all crystals in an ECL cluster, the photon energy, as well as kinetic properties of the diphoton system such as its mass, energy, opening angle, transverse momentum, and energy asymmetry.
 Among the various possible partner photons $\gamma_b$, the one that yields the highest $\piz$-like score in each test is selected.
 These three individual scores are then combined into a single score, which is used to calculate the probabilities, $P_{\piz}(\g_1)$ and $P_{\piz}(\g_2)$, for each signal candidate photon, $\gamma_1$ and $\gamma_2$, to originate from a $\piz$.

 For each ALP $\ap$ mass range and kaon mode, selection criteria on the four BDT classifier scores, $CS1$, $CS2$, $P_{\piz}(\g_1)$ and $P_{\piz}(\g_2)$, are optimized using the Punzi figure of merit (PFM)~\cite{Punzi:2003bu}.
 A four-dimensional grid search with a step size of $\mathcal{O}(10^{-3})$ is performed, selecting the points with the highest PFM value as the minimum acceptance values of the BDT score.
-The BDT selections have average signal efficiencies of 53.4\%, 62.0\%, 94.0\% and 98.6\%, with average background events rejection rate of 95.4\%, 31.1\%, 27.8\% and 11.1\%, respectively.
+The BDT selections have average signal efficiencies of 66.7\%, 87.5\%, 96.1\%, 99.0\%, with average background events rejection rates of 95.4\%, 31.1\%, 27.8\% and 11.1\%, respectively.

-An additional background contribution comes from the process $\B\ra\X_s\g$.
-To suppress these events, we employ a BDT classifier trained with six variables, separately for the low and high ALP mass regions.
+An additional background contribution comes from the process $\B\ra\X_s\g$, where $X_s$ is any hadronic state that contains an $s$ quark.
+To suppress these events, we employ a BDT classifier, ${\rm BDT}_{X_s \gamma}$, trained with six variables, separately for the low and high ALP mass regions.
 These variables include the $E_9/E_{25}$ ratio of each photon, the energy of the most energetic crystal in the ECL cluster, and two helicity angles.
 The first angle is between the photon momentum and the direction opposite to the $\B$ momentum in the $\ap$ rest frame, and second angle is between the $K^{(*)}$ momentum and the direction opposite to the c.m.\ system in the $\B$ rest frame.
 The most powerful discriminating variables for all mass hypotheses are the first helicity angle and the energy of the most energetic photon in the c.m.\ frame.
+The ${\rm BDT}_{X_s \gamma}$ score is not included in the global BDT selection optimization described above.
+Since this classifier targets a particular specific background process, global optimization may not be appropriate.
+Instead, we evaluate several threshold values ${\rm BDT}_{X_s \gamma}$ and select the one that yields the best PFM for $X_s\g$ suppression.
 The BDT for $X_s\g$ suppression achieves an average signal efficiency of 76.6\%, with a background rejection rate of 53.0\%.
 Distributions of the BDT classifier scores can be found in Appendix~\ref{sec:B}.

+The signal-selection efficiency varies across different kaon modes, and within each $K^{(*)}$ mode, the efficiency depends on the ALP mass, which strongly correlates with the $K^{(*)}$ momenta.